 Highland Clearances - ethnic cleansing or outcome of progress

 Were the Highland Clearances ethnic cleansing or did the landlords really think it was done for the good of the locals?
 An emotional topic still.

 The Highland Clearances, sometimes in Scotland's history just referred to as 'The Clearances', were a period of huge social upheaval throughout the Highlands of Scotland.
-Some commentators interpret the Highland Clearances as a form of ethnic cleansing.
+Some commentators interpret the evictions that took place as a form of ethnic cleansing.
 Other historians see the uprooting of a native population as inevitable, given the changing economic and political climate in the north that gained momentum towards the end of the 18th century.

 The change and disruption to Highland communities and the creation of the emptiness we associate today with large tracts of the Highlands – the picture below is of Glen Callater, Aberdeenshire – took place as landowners found new ways of making money from their land.
 This necessitated re-settlement of tenants cultivating communal land.